olin/studentgovernment/student_government_bylaws.md

 funding every year.
 A description of this system is made available to the Student Body.
 The following rules apply to club funding requests:

+1. Any individual hoping to spend club money must attend a Club Spending Training.
+   These events are held by the VP of Finance and Director and Assistant Director of Clubs and Organizations at the beginning of every semester, and upon request.
-1. Every request must come in at least 72 hours before the event.
+2. Every request must come in at least 72 hours before the event.
 Any online purchases require a 2-week requesting period.
 Requests not meeting these deadlines are not guaranteed a response in time for the event.
-2. Funding should be requested and approved before the event is advertised if the event is contingent on funding.
+3. Funding should be requested and approved before the event is advertised if the event is contingent on funding.
-3. Every request must be approved before the items are purchased.
+4. Every request must be approved before the items are purchased.
 Anything purchased before the request is approved will not be reimbursed.
-4. If an individual does not properly fulfill the club funding request and reimbursement process once, they receive a short warning.
+5. Receipts for all purchases, and reimbursement forms if applicable, must be submitted to the VP of Finance within 7 days of the purchase, or before the end of the calendar month (whichever occurs first).

-5. If an individual does not properly fulfill the club funding request and reimbursement process twice, the Director of Clubs and Organizations may may impose a spending ban on the individual for up to 2 months.
+If an individual fails to fulfill the club funding process properly and within the appropriate amount of time (outlined in the above three bullets and in Club Spending Trainings), the Director of Clubs and Organizations and the VP of Finance may:
+1. Upon first offence: give the individual and group a short warning.
+2. Upon second offence: give the individual and/or group a spending ban for up to two months.
-6. If an individual does not properly fulfill the club funding request and reimbursement process another time after the 2 month penalty, the Director of Clubs and Organizations may impose a spending ban on the individual for the remainder of the year.
+3. Upon third offence: give the individual and/or group a spending ban for the remainder of the semester or year.
-7. If an individual fails to turn in a receipt within 7 days of the purchase the individual will either be given a warning or a one month spending ban, at the discretion of the Vice President for Finance.
-8. If an individual fails to turn in two receipts in the course of one academic year may result in a spending ban on that individual for the remainder of the semester, at the discretion of the Vice President for Finance.

 #### Section 8.
 Spending Limits and Rules.